Research on CBD and Perimenopause Anxiety

 That's a bold statement but bear with us.

-Anandamide is our 2nd most prominent endocannabinoid (naturally occuring) in the brain.
+Anandamide is our 2nd most prominent endocannabinoid (naturally occurring) in the brain.

 It's called our "bliss" molecule and named after the Hindu goddess of bliss, Anand.